castai/docs/docs/guides/autoscaling-policies.md

 - **CAST AI cluster** - see [create cluster](../getting-started.md).

-Select a cluster -> Policies
+Select a cluster and navigate to *Policies* menu.

 ![](autoscaling-policies/policies.png)